vkrishna8/node-todo-cicd/README.md

 Enter a name for your job (e.g., Node Todo App) and select **Freestyle project**.
 Then click **OK**.

-On the configuration page, you can add some description for your job if you want.
+On the configuration page, you can add some descriptions for your job if you want.

 Under **Source Code Management**, select **Git** and enter the repository URL: [https://github.com/ajitfawade/node-todo-cicd.git].
 You can leave the other fields as default.